Healthy You - Every Day

 What causes GAD?

-“GAD can develop when you can’t cope well with your internal stress,” Tsung says.
+“GAD can develop when you can’t cope well with your internal stress,” Dr. Tsung says.
 “But it’s not clear why some people get it and others don’t.”
 Experts have shown that the areas of the brain that control fear and anxiety are affected.

 “If you have GAD, you likely know that your anxiety is more intense than the situation calls for.” - Katherine Tsung, MD